Eupatorium capillifolium

-Eupatorium capillifolium, or dogfennel (also written "dog fennel"), is a North American perennial herbaceous plant in the family Asteraceae, native to the eastern and south-central United States.
+Eupatorium capillifolium, or dog fennel (also written "dogfennel"), is a North American perennial herbaceous plant in the family Asteraceae, native to the eastern and south-central United States.
 It is generally between 50 cm and 2 meters tall with several stems that fork from a substantial base.
 The stems and base are covered in leaves so dissected that they resemble branching green threads coming out of the stem in fractal patterns.
-When crushed, the leaves and flowers smell rather unpleasant.
+When crushed, the leaves have a sour odor similar to dill pickles.
+The flowers have a subtle floral odor.

 Classification

 Dogfennel is closely related to Eupatorium compositifolium (yankeeweed) and Eupatorium leptophyllum and some authors consider all of them varieties of E. capillifolium.
 Others maintain them as three species but consider them a related group, known as dogfennels or the Traganthes group.
 They all are characterized by dissected leaves.

 Cultivation and uses

-Dogfennel thrives on roadsides, in fields and reduced tillage crops, as well as areas that have burned or otherwise been disturbed.
+Dog fennel thrives on roadsides, in fields and reduced tillage crops, as well as areas that have burned or otherwise been disturbed.
 It is found in the early to middle (seral) stages of ecological succession.
 It is native to the southern and eastern United States, from Massachusetts south to Florida, and west to Missouri and Texas, and also Cuba and the Bahamas.
 Unlike insect-pollinated plants in this genus, E. capillifolium is wind-pollinated.
-Dogfennel was also known to be planted by Johnny Appleseed.

-Dogfennel is eaten by Florida's scarlet-bodied wasp moth, Cosmosoma myrodora.
+Dog fennel is eaten by Florida's scarlet-bodied wasp moth, Cosmosoma myrodora.
 These moths feed on the plant while mature, to store its toxins and ward off predators.